Formal warning of unsatisfactory progress

 - supervisor and other resource availability

-- scholarship and other funding requirements
+- scholarships and other funding requirements

 - compassionate or compelling circumstances.